sureshkumar1050/Machine_Learning/Fundus-Glaucoma-Detection/README.md

-Objective :
-    The primary objectives of the Fundus Glaucoma Detection project are to develop an accurate and efficient automated system for identifying glaucoma from fundus images.
-This includes optimizing image preprocessing techniques, implementing state-of-the-art feature extraction methods, and deploying a machine learning model with a focus on high sensitivity and specificity.
+Project Title:
+Fundus Glaucoma Detection

+Description:
+This project focuses on the detection of glaucoma using fundus images.
+Glaucoma is a leading cause of irreversible blindness worldwide, and early detection is crucial for effective treatment.
+The project utilizes deep learning techniques to analyze fundus images and classify them as either normal or indicative of glaucoma.